colorizenl/multimedialib/readme.md

 `gradle transpileDemoApplication2D` and `gradle transpileDemoApplication3D` respectively.
 The build output is then saved to the directories `build/browserdemo2d` and `browserdemo3d`, and can be started by opening the corresponding `index.html` in a browser.

+### Additional instructions for building native iOS apps using RoboVM

+When using the libGDX renderer in combination with RoboVM, applications will need to add the following additional Maven or Gradle dependencies:

+  - `com.badlogicgames.gdx:gdx-backend-robovm:$gdxVersion`
+  - `com.badlogicgames.gdx:gdx-platform:$gdxVersion:natives-ios`
+  - `com.badlogicgames.gdx:gdx-freetype-platform:$gdxVersion:natives-ios`

+It is not possible use both "regular" Java and RoboVM in the same project, which is why MultimediaLib does not include these dependencies by default.

 Transpiling applications to HTML/JavaScript
 -------------------------------------------